xplshn/gbc/README.md

 # (gbc) | The Go B Compiler

-This compiler is a project aiming to make a valid B compiler, with _optional_ extensions for C interoperability, and a modules system like Go's
+This compiler is a project aiming to make a valid B compiler, with _optional_ syntax extensions, and a modules system like Go's

 ```
-]~/Documents/TrulyMine/gbc@ ./gbc -h
+]~/Documents/TrulyMine/gbc@ ./gbc --help

 Copyright (c) 2025: xplshn and contributors
 For more details refer to <https://github.com/xplshn/gbc>